CV Formats Used in Job Search

 - You have extensive academic or professional credentials.

 These pages contain guidelines that will improve the odds of your CV achieving the objective you want - obtaining job interviews.

 Check the spelling and grammar of your CV formats.
 Use the word processor's spell and grammar checker.
-If you are not confident of your ability to detect grammatical, punctuation and English or other language usage errors or if you need help in organizing your CV, send it to a professional for assistance.
+If you are not confident of your ability to detect grammatical, punctuation and usage errors in English or other language or if you need help in organizing your CV, send it to a professional for assistance.

 Other CV Formats Info